 Jeb Brown grew up duck hunting and fly fishing in Arizona, and eagerly anticipated every opportunity to camp on public lands in the cool mountains of northern and eastern AZ.
 Now a self-declared hunting and fishing generalist, Jeb enjoys all kinds of outdoor activities in New Mexico, particularly those resulting in cooking food from the wild and sharing with friends and family.
 Better still, enjoyed with a first-time hunter or fisher.
 As a hydrologist Jeb understands careful conservation and protection of water and habitat is foundational for preserving a heritage of wildlife on the landscape.

-Stephen Ensminger, Southeast Region
+Felix Hernandez, Southeast Region

 I am a science teacher, husband, father, outdoor enthusiast, and founder of New Mexico Avid Hunters.
 I was raised in the southeastern part of New Mexico.
 I attended the University of New Mexico and received my BS in Education.
 I have since spent my time educating students in science classrooms within the northern areas of New Mexico.
 In my free time I have helped with conservation efforts with the Mule Deer Foundation .